 Download and Install

-myApps – Northeastern students, faculty and staff can access through the myApps virtual desktop service a number of university-licensed discipline-specific, high-powered applications that are primarily available on Windows.
-From within myApps you can print to a local printer and save work to myFiles virtual storage.
+Appcloud – Northeastern students, faculty and staff can access a number of university-licensed discipline-specific, high-powered applications that are primarily available on Windows through the Appcloud virtual application service.

 Direct from Vendor